-If there’s one thing that can be said about Thai people, it’s that they’re a superstitious bunch of people.
+If there’s one thing that can be said about Thai people, it’s that they’re a superstitious bunch.

 Point at a rainbow with only one finger, and it will fall off.
 Leave home after hearing a gecko, and something bad will happen to you.
 Place a ton mai plant or tukkata clay doll on your desk, and you’ll make a mint.